Cordero080/-nexus-geom-lab-backend/README.md

 ## 📞 Support

 This backend is designed for the Nexus-Geom 3D geometry playground.
-It provides secure, personal scene management with gamified progression through animation unlocks.
+It provides secure, personal scene management with gamified progression through Noetech unlocks.

 **Key Focus:** Simple, personal scene library management - no social features or public galleries.